Lough Tay

-Lough Tay (Irish: Loch Té), is a small but scenic lake set on private property in the Wicklow Mountains in Ireland.
+Lough Tay (Irish: Loch Té) is a small but scenic lake set on private property in the Wicklow Mountains in Ireland.
 The lake lies between the mountains of Djouce 725 m, and Luggala 595 m, and is dominated by Luggala's east-facing granite cliffs.
 The lough is fed by the Cloghoge River, which then drains into Lough Dan to the south.
-Lough Tay forms part of the Guinness Estate at Luggala, and has limited public access.
+The entire of Lough Tay belongs to the Guinness Estate at Luggala, and has limited public access.

 Naming

-The English name derives from the Irish name, Loch Té, meaning 'tea lake', because of its similarity to strong Irish tea.
+The name is believed to derive from the Proto-Indo-European root *teh₂-, "melt", "dissolve", "flow," also seen in Scotland's River Tay, River Teviot, Water of Tanar, or to teith, "warm."
+Some sources connect the name to tea, but the name was recorded as far back as the 1650s Down Survey as "Logh Tea," when tea was unknown in Ireland.
 The nickname, 'The Guinness Lake' name comes from the former owners of the land.
 The lake is part of the former Guinness estate, owned by Arthur Guinness.
 Another claimed reason for it to be called the "Guinness Lake" is that the Guinness family imported white sand and laid it over a beach on the northern shore of the lake to make it look like a pint of Guinness.